- Accident Insurance

 WebAdvisor / Student Planning / Moodle / E-mail

-WebAdvisor, Student Planning, Moodle, and student email Orientations, Handouts, and Quick Start Guides can be found on the Distance Learning website.
+WebAdvisor, Student Planning, Moodle, and student email Orientations, Handouts, and Quick Start Guides can be found on the Technology Support Services website.
 At Wilson Community College, students access WebAvisor, Moodle, and student e-mail from the College website with a common user name and password.

 - WebAdvisor/Student Planning provides online registration and payment, class schedule, billing, and final grade information.

 - Moodle provides course content, grades, journals, assignments, and discussion boards.

 - Student e-mail gives each curriculum student a college e-mail to stay in touch with instructors, classmates, and administrative offices.